skip to content

 Search by Algolia

-What information needs to be provided to the resident?
+Information to be provided to the resident

-Park owners must provide certain information to residents before or at the time the park owner and resident enter into the agreement [s 14].
-In addition, in the case of residential park site agreements, the park owner must provide the information at least 14 days before entering into the agreement (unless it is for a short term and the resident has, by notice in writing, waived the requirement) [s 14 (1a) and (1b)].
+Park owners must provide certain information to residents before or at the time the park owner and resident enter into an agreement [Residential Parks Act 2007 (SA) s 14].
+In the case of residential park site agreements, the park owner must provide the information at least 14 days before entering into the agreement (unless it is for a short term and the resident has, by notice in writing, waived the requirement) [s 14(1a) and (1b)].

-• written notice of any fees and charges for services provided by the park owner;
+• written notice of any fees and charges for services provided by the park owner

-• contact details for the park owner, including full name and address or registered office of the company;
+• contact details for the park owner, including full name and address or registered office of the company

-• contact details for a person who can conduct emergency repairs;
+• contact details for a person who can conduct emergency repairs

-• whether the resident is entitled to any other payment when they cease to occupy the premises (other than a bond);
+• whether the resident is entitled to any other payment when they cease to occupy the premises (other than a bond)

-• in the case of a residential park site agreement, the residents rights to sell or relocate a dwelling on the site and any arrangements if they can not sell;
+• the resident's rights to sell or relocate a dwelling on the site and any arrangements if they cannot sell

-• the information notice provided by the Tenancies Branch of Consumer and Business Services;
+• the information notice provided by the Tenancies Branch of Consumer and Business Services

-• educational publications prescribed by the regulations; and
+• educational publications prescribed by the regulations

 If the park owner changes, the new owner must notify the resident in writing of the change of details within 14 days.
-If this information is not provided, an expiation fine of $1,200 may be imposed or a fine of up to $25,000.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.